 All fees charged are in accordance with the tariff rules in the country of sale.

-On all domestic flights, Air Peace allows passengers to check-in any number of bags not exceeding a total weight of 40kg in Business Class and any number of bags not exceeding a total weight of 20kg in Economy Class.
-On Regional flights, we allow any number of bags not exceeding a total weight of 30kg in Economy class and 40kg in Business Class.
+On all domestic flights, Air Peace allows passengers to check-in 2 piece of baggage weighing a total of 40kg in Business Class and 1 piece of baggage weighing a total of 20kg in Economy Class.
+On Regional flights, we allow 2 piece of baggage weighing a total of 30kg in Economy class and 2 piece of baggage weighing a total of 40kg in Business Class.

 Baggage in excess of the specified weight is subject to a fee of ₦500.00 per kilogram to be paid at the Airport.